SylvainGa/Calculator/README.md

 If you like the widget, please consider [leaving a positive review](https://apps.garmin.com/en-US/apps/5270a7c6-33c9-4114-8cc6-e513f6866440).

 ## Changelog
+V1.7.9 Compiled with CIQ 7.4.3.
+Added Edges device that have a touch screen.

 V1.7.8 Compiled with CIQ 7.3.0.
 Added Enduro3 and new Fenix8 watches.

 V1.7.7 Compiled with CIQ 7.2.1 and since Garmin woke up and gave the Forerunner 265 the onDrag routine, it's back as a supported device